-More interesting to me was looking at a graph for Shetland Sheepdogs' OFA scores over the course of several decades. (scroll down to page 2).
-There was essentially no sustained increase in the number of “Excellent” scores over the course of decades.
+More interesting to me was looking at a graph for Shetland Sheepdogs' OFA scores over the course of several decades.
+There was essentially substantial increase in the number of “Excellent” scores over the course of decades.

 This says to me that we were not doing anything helpful with this xray.
 And while it might feel good to get an “Excellent” rating for your Shetland Sheepdog, if it won't help you choose the right specimen to breed for improvement in the future generations, what’s the point?

 I prefer to use the PennHip xray method for evaluations rather than the Orthopedic Foundation for Animals x-ray.